 Fringe Areas of Campus: While the Tuscaloosa Police have primary jurisdiction and responsibility in all areas off-campus within the city limits, UAPD can and do respond to many incidents that occur in close proximity to campus.
-UAPD has a Fringe Patrol Division dedicated to providing additional law enforcement presence around the perimeter of campus.
+UAPD has a satellite station on University Boulevard and also has a Fringe Patrol Division dedicated to providing additional law enforcement presence around the perimeter of campus.
 UA Police regularly meet with and communicate with local law enforcement regarding the occurrence of crimes in the fringe areas.
 If you believe a crime has occurred in close proximity to campus, please report the crime to the City of Tuscaloosa Police Department at 205-349-2121.
 UAPD collects statistics from other local jurisdictions and includes these reported incidents in the Crime Statistics when they are submitted and clearly show that a Clery reportable incident has occurred on appropriate UA geography.